szeplakib/dontStarveLite/README.md

 This software is free and open-source, I don't use it for commercial purposes.

 # Dependencies
-The whole project is written in Java, the only library used is Javafx, which was part of Java 8.
+The whole project is written in Java, the only library used is JavaFx, which was part of Java 8.
 Since I wanted to learn a project management tool, I left Java 8 in favor of Java 11, and managed it's openJFX dependency with Maven.

 # The game